Winter of 1946–47 in the United Kingdom: March

 On 17–18 March the River Trent overtopped its banks in Nottingham.
 Large parts of the city and surrounding areas were flooded, in which 9,000 properties and nearly a hundred industrial premises were affected – some to first-floor height.
-The suburbs of West Bridgford and Beeston suffered particularly badly, as did nearby Long Eaton in Derbyshire, which suffered extensive flooding.
+The suburbs of West Bridgford and Beeston suffered particularly badly, as did nearby Long Eaton in Derbyshire, which experienced extensive flooding.
 Two days later, in the lower tidal reaches of the river, the peak of the flood combined with a high spring tide to flood villages and 2,000 properties in Gainsborough.
 River levels dropped when the floodbank at Morton breached, resulting in the flooding of some 77 sqmi of farmland in the Trent valley.
 The flooding subsided in the west of the country by 20 March but rivers in the east were still rising and the Wharfe, Derwent, Aire and Ouse all burst their banks in the West Riding of Yorkshire.
 Selby was also badly affected with 70 per cent of houses being flooded.
 More than 100,000 properties were affected by the flooding and the Army worked to prevent the spread of the floodwater, particularly at pumping plants and power stations.
 Royal Engineers on national service handed out milk to families with babies and the Australian Red Cross assisted in Gloucester.
 The people of Canada sent food parcels to villages in Suffolk and the Premier of Ontario, George A. Drew, offered to help distribute them personally.
 The flooding lasted for about a week, with some waters taking an additional ten days to subside.